 While soon-to-be-moms usually report feeling the first fetal movement, also known as quickening, anywhere from the 16 to 22-week mark of gestation, a fetus has actually been active since the early weeks of their pregnancy.
 Around ten weeks of gestation, babies begin to move their heads and necks.
 This is followed by breathing, body rolls, and limb movement by 15 weeks.

 You should only worry and contact your doctor immediately if you notice a drastic decline in your baby’s movement or sense no movement at all.
 It’s also important to remember that no two pregnancies or babies are the same.
-What you experience with one child may differ from your second or third baby.
+Your experience with one child may differ from your second or third baby.

 5 Tricks to Get Much Needed Sleep